Updated May 4, 2023

 Mistake # 1.
 Making Absurd Forecasts

-Is it realistic that you can bring in 60 customers in the first 6 months?
-Or is 6 more likely?
-Can you realistically sell 3,000 books of your self-published book in the first year?
-Or is 300 more likely?
-Maybe 600 in the second year and 900 in your book’s third year is more realistic?
-How are other books like yours selling on Amazon?
+You need to research and develop realistic forecasts about how your services or products will sell.
+Can you bring in 60 customers in the first six months?
+Or is six more likely?
+Can you realistically sell 3,000 of your self-published books in the first year?
+Or is 250 more likely?
+Maybe 300 in the second year and 350 in your book’s third year are more realistic?

 That one client or one product might be enough to get your new business off the ground.
-But having only one certainly won’t be enough to keep your business growing.
+But having only one certainly is not enough to keep your business growing.

 Mistake # 3.
-Not Having A Unique Selling Point
+Not Having a Unique Selling Point

 Mistake # 4.
 Not Doing Enough Marketing

 You can never do enough marketing.
-Whether it involves social media, email marketing, direct marketing, word-of-mouth marketing, print ads, or whatever works best for your business, it must never end.
+Whether it involves social media, email marketing, direct marketing, word-of-mouth marketing, print ads, knocking on doors, or whatever works best for your business, it must never end.

 Mistake # 5.
-Lacking Proper Start-Up Capital
+Lacking Proper Start-up Capital

 Mistake # 6.
-Avoiding And Fearing Risk Too Much
+Avoiding and Fearing Risk Too Much

 Mistake # 7.
-Being A Control Freak
+Being a Control Freak

 Mistake # 8.
 Not Anticipating Your Customers’ Needs

 Mistake # 9.
-Believing The Flexible Hours Myth
+Believing the Flexible Hours Myth

 Mistake # 10.
 Ignoring Your Customers

-Questions For Us To Think About And Discuss
+Questions to Think About

 2. How did you deal with and fix those mistakes?